marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 * What capabilities will be allowed if I install an entitlement in a specific device?
 * Features or restrictions that depend on each user.
 We are not covering this in the current version of this document, but it could be done if we expand the holders' identification.

-It is important to note that the model primarily addresses the utilization of capabilities, rather than access control.
-For instance, if a network device cannot be configured to use an arbitrary network protocol (e.g. MPLS) due to licensing restrictions, this implies that the organization owning the router (the holder in this scenario) is not permitted to utilize the MPLS feature.
+This model focuses on the ability to use capabilities, not on access control mechanisms.
+For example, if a router cannot enable MPLS due to entitlement restrictions, it means the organization lacks the rights to use that capability—even if access to the device itself is available.
 This distinction is separate from, for instance, the ability of a specific user to configure MPLS due to access control limitations.

 ## Pre-Provisioned vs. Discovered Entitlements